 The projects are also expected to generate Co-Benefits, through job creation via local manufacturing, avoided wood and fuel costs, and local tree planting in the communities.
 The distribution of fuel-efficient cookstoves and water purification devices to millions is expected to help reduce emissions, improve health outcomes and reduce deforestation and degradation by protecting forests from illegal charcoal and wood harvesting.
 In addition, through the local manufacturing of the fuel-efficient cookstove devices, the cookstove projects aim to create hundreds of direct and indirect jobs per country and improve the quality of life of women and girls in particular, as they are disproportionately impacted by climate change due to their typical responsibility for household chores, particularly cooking and the fetching of water and related energy sources.
-The projects are expected to contribute to nine UN SDGs: No Poverty (1), Good Health and Well Being (3), Gender Equality (5), Clean Water and Sanitation (6), Affordable and Clean Energy (7), Decent Work and Economic Growth (8), Responsible Production and Consumption (12), Climate Action (13) and Life on Land (15).
-See "- Overview of Carbon Credit Markets - Co-Benefits - Co-Benefits Overview".
+Four projects are registered under Gold Standard which verifies Co-Benefits.
+The remaining project which is registered under Verra plans to certify Co-Benefits under the SD VISta Standard.
+The projects are expected to contribute to nine UN SDGs: No Poverty (1), Good Health and Well Being (3), Gender Equality (5), Clean Water and Sanitation (6) (safe water project only), Affordable and Clean Energy (7) (cookstove projects only), Decent Work and Economic Growth (8), Responsible Production and Consumption (12), Climate Action (13) and Life on Land (15).

 In connection with entering into the Community Carbon Stream, Community Carbon created an impact fund (the "Impact Fund") to support additional community programs.
-The Impact Fund is jointly funded from a portion of the carbon credit sales revenue from the projects over the life of the Community Carbon Stream.
-The fund supports initiatives dedicated to the education and empowerment of women and girls.
+The Impact Fund is jointly funded by Community Carbon and Carbon Streaming from a portion of the carbon credit sales revenue from the projects over the life of the Community Carbon Stream.
+The Impact Fund supports initiatives dedicated to the education and empowerment of women and girls.
 To accelerate the Impact Fund's work, Carbon Streaming made an initial advance of \$375,000 to the fund.
 The first organizations to receive funding from the Impact Fund were Street Child and Advancing Girls' Education in Africa ("AGE Africa").
-An initial disbursement was made to each organization in May 2023.
+An initial disbursement was made to each organization in May 2023 and subsequent donations were made in 2024.

 The funds disbursed to Street Child are being used by the organization to support 4,860 children in the Kyangwali refugee settlement in Uganda to remain in mainstream education.
 The funds disbursed to AGE Africa are being used to educated girls in Malawi and to empower them and provide the knowledge and skills to become leaders in climate change response at local and national levels.

-Nalgonda Rice Farming Stream and Project Overview
+Nalgonda Rice Farming Stream

-The Company has entered into a purchase and sale agreement dated September 28, 2022, which was amended on August 9, 2023 and on January 22, 2024 (the "Nalgonda Rice Farming Stream") with Core CarbonX Pte.
+The Company entered into a purchase and sale agreement dated September 28, 2022, which was amended on August 9, 2023 and on January 22, 2024 (the "Nalgonda Rice Farming Stream") with Core CarbonX Pte.
 Ltd. and its services provider, Core CarbonX Solutions Private Limited (collectively, "Core CarbonX"), to develop its Nalgonda Rice Farming methane avoidance grouped project located in the Nalgonda District, Telangana State, India.